 But it is impossible to tell whether this destruction was caused by invasion or earthquake.
 Possibly both – and why not?
 Both were part of God’s plan for his people.

-But if he used something like a covered battering ram, he could get close to the gate and break it down.
+What about battering rams?
+If the invader used something like a covered battering ram, he could get close to the gate and break it down.

 If he got this far he would find himself channeled into a passage between the gates.
 It was not a good place to be.
 It had chambers on either side that acted as firing positions for the defenders.
 The attacker found himself exposed to crossfire from two, three or four directions.

+What was the main city gate like?
 Even if the entrance was defended by a single gate tower, it was usually a very strong and deep structure with internal guard rooms and upper-floor firing apertures so as to harass the enemy inside the gate.
 The gate towers had at least a double set of gates on the outside and on the inside.